-Eric Selbin is Professor of Political Science and University Scholar.
+Eric Selbin is Professor of Political Science and Holder of the Lucy King Brown Chair.
 His research interests are in the areas of resistance, rebellion, and revolution, theories of revolution, and socio-political change.
 Selbin is the author of Revolution, Resistance, and Rebellion: The Power of Story (2010) [http://www.southwestern.edu/newsroom/story.php?id=3301], which has been translated into Arabic, German, Spanish, and Turkish, Modern Latin American Revolutions (1999/1993) and a variety of articles and book chapters primarily on matters revolutionary.
-He has co-authored with Meghana Nayak, Decentering International Relations (2010) [http://www.southwestern.edu/live/news/4934-rethinking-global-politics] and is completing, with John Foran and Jack Goldstone, Understanding Revolutions.
-Selbin is co-editor of the New Millennium Books in International Studies series and was the founding editor of Southwestern University's Brown Working Papers in the Arts and Sciences.
+He has co-authored with Meghana Nayak, Decentering International Relations (2010) [http://www.southwestern.edu/live/news/4934-rethinking-global-politics].
+Selbin is co-editor of the New Millennium Books in International Studies series, Associate Editor of International Studies Perspectives, and was the founding editor of Southwestern University's Brown Working Papers in the Arts and Sciences.
 In 2007 he was selected as one of Southwestern University's All-time "Fav Five" Faculty by the SU Alumni Association and received the Exemplary Teaching Award from the Board of Higher Education and Ministry of the United Methodist Church for 2001-2002.

 PhD, University of Minnesota 1991

 BA, University of Texas at Austin 1980